vitessio/website/content/en/docs/reference/vreplication/complete.md

 ### Description
 **Alert: This is a destructive command**

 `Complete` is used after all traffic has been switched.
-It removes vreplication-related artifacts like rows from vreplication and copy_state tables in the side-car `_vt` database and routing rules and and blacklisted tables (for MoveTables) from the topo.
-By default, the source tables (or source shards) are also dropped.
+It removes vreplication-related artifacts like rows from vreplication and copy_state in the side-car \_vt database, routing rules, and blacklisted tables (for MoveTables) from the topo.
+Also, by default, the source tables (or source shards) are dropped.

 ### Parameters